Gardening Woolwich Accessibility Overview

 We cover content published by the community gardening brand and services that relate to gardening in Woolwich: event listings, activity calendars, volunteer sign-ups and instructional pages.
 Accessibility features include semantic HTML structure, clear headings, and consistent navigation to help visitors locate information quickly.
 We also focus on providing content that works well with screen readers and supports keyboard navigation so that people who cannot use a mouse can still fully participate.

-Accessible signage and clear pathways at a Woolwich public garden Our accessible content approach uses multiple techniques to support users of assistive technologies.
+A person watering a vegetable garden in an outdoor setting, with a silver watering can held in both hands, pouring water onto lush green leafy plants.
+The garden features raised beds filled with thriving, vibrant foliage, including lettuce and other vegetable plants, bordered by a wooden frame.
+The background shows additional green plants and a clear sky, suggesting a bright, sunny day.
+The soil appears well-maintained and moist, reflecting attentive gardening practices.
+This scene captures the careful cultivation and outdoor maintenance typical of residential gardening services in Woolwich, highlighting the importance of regular watering and nurturing of edible plants within a well-organized garden layout.
+Our accessible content approach uses multiple techniques to support users of assistive technologies.
 Text alternatives are provided for non-text content where appropriate, meaningful link text is maintained, and headings are organised to enable logical reading order.
 We ensure that form controls are labelled and that instructions and error messages are conveyed clearly.
 Where images or diagrams are used to explain garden layouts or planting steps, we include descriptive text alternatives and concise captions to improve comprehension for all visitors.

 How we meet accessibility standards